Mains

 • 6 cups bone broth or chicken broth

-• 1 sprig fresh epazote or 1 teaspoon dried
+• 1 sprig fresh epazote or 1 TBSP dried

 • 1–2 tablespoons oil